 With Moorish and Spanish architecture abound, this tiny village of Begur, Spain is certainly worth a trip.
-Begur is made up of colorful narrow streets and an 11th century crumbling medieval castle that sits up on a hill.
+Begur is made up of colorful narrow streets and an 11th-century crumbling medieval castle that sits up on a hill.
 There are miles and miles of the Spanish coastline stretching from Aiguablava Bay back to L’Estartit and the Medes Islands.
-Fisherman’s huts, wealthy family homes and cuban style mansions all live together with amazing views of the crystal clear sea.
-Some of the old Neoclassical mansions were built by local merchants returning from Cuba in the late 19th century and there is a a huge mix of Cuban and Spanish culture here.
+Fisherman’s huts, wealthy family homes, and Cuban style mansions all live together with amazing views of the crystal clear sea.
+Some of the old Neoclassical mansions were built by local merchants returning from Cuba in the late 19th-century and there is a huge mix of Cuban and Spanish culture here.

 Fira d’Indians Festival

 At the beginning of September each year, a 3-day Cuban/Spanish party happens in Begur, Spain called the Fira d’Indians Festival.
 At the festival, salsa dancing and mojito’s are everywhere in the streets and in the restaurants.
 The restaurants and bars on every corner proudly advertising mojitos on their chalkboard menus.
 You can enjoy a market with Cuban products and demonstrations of Cuban mojito making.
 You can learn everything you ever wanted to know about the Spanish/Cuban culture, even how to appreciate Cuban cigars!

 Most of the Cuban colonial houses in Begur, Spain are privately owned, but I had a chance for a special visit to see the inside of one of them with my host.
 At the time, this one was up for sale for a cool three million dollars.
 The photograph below was taken by my fellow Instagrammer Oliver Vegas, as we toured a multimillion dollar house that was available to purchase in Begur, Spain: